-Even the most harmonious of family units can be tested when stuck in a car for a few hours, but there are a few things you can do to prevent the mood from turning sour.
-Before you head out on the road, take a few minutes to read our five essential tips for keeping your grandchildren occupied.
+Even the most harmonious of family units can be tested when stuck in a car for any significant length of time, but there are a few things you can do to prevent the mood from turning sour.
+Before you head out on the road, take a moment or two to read our five essential tips for keeping your grandchildren occupied.

 You’ll thank us when you reach your destination.

 A great way to keep the atmosphere positive and promote some quality family interaction is to encourage the kids to start a road trip or holiday scrapbook.

 This activity consists of working together to create a book that records some memorable moments from your journey.

 You can assign roles to each child — someone to write in the book, someone to take pictures, and someone to collect mementos from each place that you visit.
 Not only will you encourage teamwork, but at the end you will have a fantastic record of your trip together that you can all look back on.